opensearch-project/documentation-website/_security-analytics/api-tools/mappings-api.md

 ## Get Mappings View

-Returns a view of the fields contained in an index used as a log source.
+this API returns a view of the fields contained in an index used as a log source.

 ### Request fields